 - What if a snowstorm kept you in for five days, or two weeks?

 - What if the storm happened the day before your weekly shopping trip?

 - What if you are single and typically only have three things in your fridge at home?

 Most grocery stores have about three days of food on the shelves.
 They will try to stock up if they know a weather event is coming and you should too.
 You aren’t likely to starve in your home during a disaster, but going with little for a few days wouldn’t be pleasant.

 I’m not going to keep two weeks’ worth of food in my pantry, so we bought some dehydrated food we can use in a true emergency.
+The basic food prepper will have canned and dried food to survive.
 It will not be the best food on the planet, but it is easy to store and will last for years.

 If the power is out, how do you hear what’s going on with the weather or how soon the power will be coming on?

 Phones can help, but instead of relying on your phone battery, go ahead and get a NOAA hand crank radio.
 The radio I’ve linked to can also be used to charge a USB device, like your cell phone.

 If you take an important medicine that you shouldn’t skip, try to stay on top of your refills, so you always have a several-day supply.
 You can also keep a first aid kit in the house, which can be handy all the time and not just in emergencies.